greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/datatype-datetime.html.md

 |`Postgres`|original style|`Wed Dec 17 07:37:16 1997 PST`|
 |`German`|regional style|`17.12.1997 07:37:16.00 PST`|

-**Note:** ISO 8601 specifies the use of uppercase letter `T` to separate the date and time.
+> **Note** ISO 8601 specifies the use of uppercase letter `T` to separate the date and time.
 Greenplum accepts that format on input, but on output it uses a space rather than `T`, as shown above.
 This is for readability and for consistency with RFC 3339 as well as some other database systems.

 In the SQL and POSTGRES styles, day appears before month if DMY field ordering has been specified, otherwise month appears before day. \(See [Table 2](#table_owm_dfr_qfb) for how this setting also affects interpretation of input values.\) [Table 7](#datatype-datetime-output2-table) shows examples.